Carmine Zoccali: Career

-Dr Zoccali was chairman of the European Renal Association - European Dialysis and Transplant Association (ERA-EDTA) Registry (2003-2009) and served the same society as President for the triennium 2017-2020 He is Editor Emeritus of Nephrology Dialysis Transplantation,.
+Dr Zoccali was chairman of the European Renal Association - European Dialysis and Transplant Association (ERA-EDTA) Registry (2003-2009) and served the same society as president for the triennium 2017-2020 He is Editor Emeritus of Nephrology Dialysis Transplantation,.
 Past-member of the Scientific Advisory Board of the ERA-EDTA and the ERA-EDTA European Best Practice Committee.
 He was the founding Editor of NDT- Educational, the on-line educational resource of the same society.
-He was also President of the Italian Society of Nephrology in 2006-2008.
+He was also President of the Italian Society of Nephrology from 2006 to 2008.